ROCm/rocSOLVER/docs/howto/memory.rst

 User-owned workspace
 ================================================

-Alternatively, the user may opt to manage the workspace memory manually using HIP.
+Alternatively, the user can opt to manage the workspace memory manually using HIP.
 This involves querying rocSOLVER to determine the minimum amount of memory required, allocating the memory with ``hipMalloc``, and then passing the resulting pointer to rocBLAS.

 Minimum required size